How and when to change the address on a driving licence

 Updating your driving licence address online

-The easiest and quickest way to change your address on your licence is by using the DVLA’s online form.
+The easiest and quickest way to get a new driving licence address is by using the DVLA’s online form.
 It won’t cost you anything.

 If you want to change your photo